neovinchi/staking_test/README.md

 ## install: npm install
 ## install ganache locally - npm install ganache
-this could be troublesome under windows, due to that it is not in package.json, but additional step if ganache installed - next step will work
+this could be troublesome under windows, due to that it is not in package.json, but additional step;
+if ganache installed - next step will work
 ## run:  npm start or 'node test.js'
 Staking contract is tested via script with use of ganache, see test.js for details.